ED cannot confine individuals during searches at their premises: Punjab and Haryana High Court

 Justice Vikas Bahl made the observation while setting aside the arrests of former Indian National Lok Dal MLA Dilbagh Singh and another accused, Kulwinder Singh.
 The judgement was pronounced on February 8 and was made public on Tuesday.
 The court had ordered the immediate release of the petitioners.

 The two were booked under the Prevention of Money Laundering Act in connection with allegations of illegal mining.
+They were arrested on January 8.

 Dilbagh Singh and Kulwinder Singh had moved the High Court challenging their arrest and the orders remanding them to Enforcement Directorate custody.